The following courses are offered for Fall 2021. For more information, see the UC Berkeley Online Schedule of Classes.

 The first semester of a one-year, post-professional design studio intended for those students who have a professional architecture degree and wish to explore current design issues in a stimulating, rigorous, and highly experimental studio setting.

 Architecture Lectures Colloquium

-Description: This course accompanies the required introductory design studio in the three-year option of the Master of Architecture program.
-It is the first in a series of three one-unit colloquia, scheduled consecutively for the first three semesters of the program.
+This course accompanies the required introductory design studio in the three-year option of the Master of Architecture program.
+It is the first in a series of one-unit colloquia, scheduled in the fall for each year of the M.Arch program..